 There are direct flights to Bali from Europe, the Middle East, Asia, Australia, and other places around the world.
-Unfortunately, there are currently no direct flights from the United States to Bali, but American travelers can fly to Bangkok, Kuala Lumpur, or Singapore first, and then take a short and inexpensive flight down to Bali.
+Unfortunately, there are currently no direct flights from the United States to Bali, but American travelers can transit through places like Bangkok, Kuala Lumpur, Singapore, Taipei, or Tokyo first, and then hop on a connecting flight to Bali.

 Shop Now: Bali flights at Skyscanner